 Pastures and hayfields in the Hudson Valley are typically located on less than prime agricultural fields, such as, sloped, poorly draining land.
 Management practices for hay production are typically oriented towards volume production.
 As a result, farmers cut fields at less than ideal times relative to soil conditions.
 Repetition of these practices leads to surface and subsurface soil compaction.
 Soil compaction negatively impacts water infiltration, aeration, biological activity and nutrient exchange, which limits nutrient uptake and pasture regrowth.
 The management of hayfields is often a net nutrient-extractive process, with little or no animal manures or fertilizers returning to the property.
 These practices limit biological activity in the soil, which limits productive capacity.

-Through Glynwood’s work training farmers, we have observed that regional farmers lack applied opportunities to learn about mitigating these problems through improving soil health practices and adaptive grazing management.
-This observation is supported by surveys and interviews with program participants and by needs identified by the beginning livestock farmers we are incubating at our Hudson Valley Farm Business Incubator (HVFBI) outside New Paltz, NY.
+Through Glynwood’s farmer training work, it has become clear that regional farmers lack applied opportunities to learn about soil health, mitigating soil health constraints, and adaptive grazing management.
+This observation is supported by surveys and interviews with program participants and by needs identified by the beginning livestock farmers participating in Glynwood’s Hudson Valley Farm Business Incubator (HVFBI) program.
 Addressing this training gap will help mitigate climate vulnerability and improve the sustainability of our region’s livestock farmers by giving farmers the practical tools they need to apply principles of soil health to their management decisions.
 This will, in turn, result in improvements in water quality and the protection of natural resources.
 Furthermore, if our regional farmers are better able to translate and adopt these underutilized practices, they stand to benefit from improved productivity, a reduction in costs, and potentially an increase in net farm income.